kbr/fritzconnection/docs/sources/getting_started.rst

 At first an instance of `FritzConnection` must be created.
 There can be a short delay doing this, because fritzconnection has to do a lot of communication with the router to get the router-specific API.

 .. note ::
     A FritzConnection instance can be **reused** for all further `call_action()` calls (and also `call_http()` calls) **without side-effects**.
 For a single device (i.e. the router) an application needs just one instance.
-Because instanciation can be expensive (time consuming), having a single instance can save memory and speed up things.
+Because instantiation can be expensive (time consuming), having a single instance can save memory and speed up things.

-    Update: with the introduction of the `api-cache` in version `1.10` instanciation is much more faster than before.
+    Update: with the introduction of the `api-cache` in version `1.10` instantiation is much more faster than before.
 However, reusing an instance is still a good idea.

 The method `call_action` takes two required arguments: the service- and the action-name as strings.
 In case that a service is unknown (because of a typo or incompatible router model) fritzconnection will raise a `FritzServiceError`.
 If the service is known, but not the action, then a `FritzActionError` gets raised.